Music

 Miss Ramsay is the subject leader for Music

+Our Music Curriculum ensures all children at Northmead are exposed to a variety of genres of music, have the opportunity to listen, appraise, learn and perform and be encouraged and inspired to be involved in a range of musical opportunities.
 Music is delivered in class using the Charanga scheme of work, which provides contemporary digital resources and covers a wide range of musical genres and skills.
-We have many exciting opportunities for children at Northmead from participating in the largest school choir in the world to learning the recorder or drums from one of our many peripatetic teachers.
+We have many exciting musical opportunities for children at Northmead from participating the largest school choir in the world to learning the recorder or drums in from one of our many peripatetic teachers.

 Year 3